Women’s Esports Are Stronger Than Ever. Next Comes The Hard Part.

 But women were always the rare case in competitive play and still are.
 Despite women making up nearly half of all gamers globally, only 5% of professional players are women, according to 2019 estimates.
 And while there have been a handful of co-ed teams across different titles over the years, they typically floundered or were never taken seriously.

 Like in most industries, women in gaming have had to work twice as hard to get half the respect.
 Wins are often discounted as luck.
 Being direct is characterized as being bossy.
 When you’re one of the few trying to carve out space, you don’t have the privilege of sitting back.
 For any woman in the public eye, the conversation no longer is ever just about your performance.
 “My looks became a factor.
 My voice became a factor.
-My hair,” Jamie “Karma” Bickford, the first woman to compete on a mixed team in the Rocket League Championship Series in 2019, says.
+My hair,” Jaime “Karma” Bickford, the first woman to compete on a mixed team in the Rocket League Championship Series in 2019, says.
 “All these things that I didn't put any effort into — I was focused on becoming the best player — now were a factor in all my gameplay. … Instead of just ‘the player Karma,’ it was ‘the female pro Karma.’”

 “